Flynis/nsu/graphics/paint/src/main/resources/about.md

 # Paint

+Author: Ilya Dyakun, student of the Faculty of Information Technologies of Novosibirsk State University

 ### Paint is a graphic editor for drawing raster images

 * It allows you to upload, edit and save your images.